hermangroup/docs/wallets/electrum/advanced.rst

 Create a watching-only version of your wallet
 ---------------------------------------------

-On your online machine, open Dash Electrum and select **File > New/Restore**.
+On your online machine, open Historia Electrum and select **File > New/Restore**.
 Enter a name for the wallet and select **Use public or private keys**.
 Paste your master public key in the box.
 Click **Next** to complete the creation of your wallet.
 When you’re done, you should